tzielins/private-fair-for-busy-biologists/episodes/02-Intro-to-metadata.md

 ## Where does data end and metadata start?

-What is "data" and what is "metadata" can be a matter of
-perspective: Some researchers' metadata can be other researchers' data.
+What is "data" and what is "metadata" can be a matter of perspective: Some researchers' metadata can be other researchers' data.

-For example, a funding body is categorised as typical administrative metadata, however, it can be used to calculate numbers of public datasets per funder and then used to compare effects of different funders' policies on open practices.
+For example, a funding body is categorized as typical administrative metadata; however, it can be used to calculate numbers of public datasets per funder and then used to compare the effects of different funders' policies on open practices.

 ::::

 ## Adding metadata to your experiments

-Good metadata are crucial for assuring re-usability of your outcomes.
+Good metadata is crucial for assuring the reusability of your outcomes.
 Adding metadata is also a very time-consuming process if done manually, so collecting metadata should be done incrementally during your experiment.

-As we saw metadata can take many forms from as simple as including a ReadMe.txt file, by embedding them inside the Excel files, to using domain specific metadata standards and formats.
+As we saw, metadata can take many forms, from as simple as including a ReadMe.txt file, embedding them inside the Excel files, to using domain-specific metadata standards and formats.

 But,
 * **What should be included in metadata?**